Last updated on March 1st, 2019

 Step 1.
 Connect the mouse to another USB port.

-The first step to fix mouse (or keyboard) issues is to disconnect and reconnect the mouse on the computer, or to connect the device on another USB port.
+The first step to fix mouse (or keyboard) issues is to disconnect and reconnect the mouse on the computer, or to connect the mouse to another USB port.
+Also, if you 're using a Wireless mouse replace its batteries.

 Step 2.
 Shutdown and Restart your computer.